 - Visa and study permit application costs

-- Costs of accommodations: this can vary depending on where you live, whether your have roommates (flat-mates) or live on your own, and the quality of the housing.
+- Costs of your accommodations which can vary depending on where you live, whether you'll live with roommates (flat-mates) or live on your own, and the quality of the housing

-- Food: will you preparing your own meals or dining out?
+- Food.
+Will you prepare your own meals or dine out?

-- Tourism and entertainment: will you be visiting many places in the area?
+- If you're participating in tourism and entertainment, will you be visiting many places in the area?
 What will your social life be like?

-- Local transportation: a transit pass costs a minimum of $92/month.
+- Your transportation fees.
+A transit pass costs a minimum of $92/month.

-- Cell phone: Canada has among the most expensive phone plans in the world.
-Plan at least $60/month.
+- Cell phone fees.
+Canada has amongst the most expensive phone plans in the world.
+Plan for at least $60/month.

 To get a clear financial picture during your studies at UBC, it is always wise to create a budget that considers both university and living costs.
-Here's a sample budget worksheet that you can use to estimate your monthly expenses for exchange.
+See the sample budget worksheet (pdf) that you can use to estimate your monthly expenses for exchange.
 Fill in the table with realistic amounts for each category that applies to you.